thinkyhead/Marlin/config/Elegoo/Neptune-2/README.md

 ## Getting things ready

+NOTE: I recommend you use a sd card 8gb or less for installing.
+Using anything larger has been an issue with some users.
+[If you do not have one this is the one I use (non-affiliate link)](https://amzn.to/3JIOzYL)

 1. [Download the latest version here](https://github.com/just-trey/Marlin/releases/latest/download/Elegoo.zip).
 2. Extract the zip file on your computer
 3. Copy the desired `elegoo.bin` configuration to your SD Card.
 No other files are needed to install.